 The fortress was constructed in the 13th Century while the region was under the reign of the Kingdom of Hungary.
 The castle is among the most remarkable landmarks in town.
 A blend of both beautiful and ominous, it is famous for its appearance in the classic 1922 vampire film Nosferatu.

-The worst damage was by fire in 1800, which largely gutted the castle, causing it to fall into disuse.
-The castle would undergo huge restoration efforts, finally being opened to the public in 1868, housing the Orava Museum, one of Slovakia’s oldest museums still in operation.
+The worst damage was by fire in 1800, which gutted the castle, causing it to fall into disuse.
+The court would undergo massive restoration efforts, finally being opened to the public in 1868, housing the Orava Museum, one of Slovakia’s oldest museums still in operation.

 The castle is also a wonderful sight to behold from afar.
-The museum is home to various historical exhibitions within the complex, from its furnished rooms and chambers to massive halls, courtyards, and impressive arsenal.
+The museum has various historical exhibitions within the complex, from its furnished rooms and chambers to massive halls, courtyards, and impressive arsenal.

 See Related: Month-Long Vacation Ideas